Jemoka/NaturalLanguageGenerator/README.md

 # NaturalLanguageGenerator
-*A Natural Language Generator based on the Markov Chain* This project was written for the Hillview Middle School STEM Fair and/or the San Mateo County STEM Fair, licensed under the GNU General Public License v3.0.
+This project was written for the Hillview Middle School STEM Fair and/or the San Mateo County STEM Fair, licensed under the GNU General Public License v3.0.
 Please open LICENSE for more legal information.
 This is not a legal document.

 ## The Natural Language Generator